Brazil 'super minister' quits in Bolsonaro's worst crisis yet

 Sergio Moro, who won broad public support for jailing corrupt politicians and businessmen as a judge, said he was resigning because Bolsonaro fired federal police chief Mauricio Valeixo for personal and political reasons.

-The shocking exit and allegations from the so-called ‘super minister’ were a hammer blow for Bolsonaro, whose popularity had already slumped for downplaying the novel coronavirus as a “little cold.”
-The virus has taken more than 3,600 lives in Brazil and experts say the peak has yet to come.
+The shocking exit and allegations from the so-called ‘super minister’ were a hammer blow for Bolsonaro, whose popularity had already slumped for downplaying the pandemic that has killed more than 3,600 Brazilians and shows signs of worsening.

-Former President Fernando Henrique Cardoso urged Bolsonaro to step down, while the leader of the influential gun lobby in Congress – a longstanding ally – said he could be impeached.
+Bolsonaro called Moro’s accusations “baseless,” denying he had interfered in investigations and insisting that he had the authority to replace federal police officials.

-Moro’s soft-spoken address on live television included a series of devastating accusations against the president, who has yet to explain why he wanted Valeixo out.
+“The appointment is mine, the prerogative is mine and the day I have to submit to any of my subordinates I cease to be president of the republic,” Bolsonaro said in a public address, flanked by most of his cabinet in the presidential palace.

-The president’s office did not respond to a request for comment.
-Bolsonaro said on Twitter he would “re-establish the truth” at a 5 p.m. news conference.
+Moro’s accusations spurred outcry from across Brazil’s political spectrum, with former President Fernando Henrique Cardoso urging Bolsonaro to step down.

-Brazilian financial markets tumbled, with stocks falling nearly 10% before paring losses and the exchange rate slipping more than 3% to a record low.
-Investors fear Economy Minister Paulo Guedes could be the next ‘super minister’ to exit.
+Brazil’s chief public prosecutor Augusto Aras asked the Supreme Court to open an investigation into the allegations.

-The grave allegations against Bolsonaro are likely to expose him to serious political and even legal risks.
+Brazilian financial markets tumbled, with stocks falling nearly 10% before paring losses to 5.5% and the exchange rate slipping to a record low.
+Investors fear Economy Minister Paulo Guedes may be the next ‘super minister’ to exit.

 Moro said Bolsonaro had expressed concern about Supreme Court investigations, without giving further details, and he wanted inside information from his top cop.